OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 program itself.[^2]

 <!-- TODO(DerekNonGeneric): include how SCP's not:
-- intended for file transfer over hostile nets
+- preferable over using SFTP for remote file transfer
 - a bad choice for quick local transfers btwx host and guest vm/container(s) -->